ryan4yin/knowledge/cloud-provider/aws/Athena/Athena 成本分析.md

   regexp_extract(line_item_usage_start_date, '^..........') as usage_start_date,
   line_item_operation,
   CASE
+    WHEN line_item_usage_type like '%BoxUsage:%' THEN 'ComputeOD'
+    WHEN line_item_usage_type like '%SpotUsage:%' THEN 'ComputeSpot'
+    WHEN line_item_usage_type like '%EBS:%' THEN 'EBS'

     WHEN line_item_usage_type like '%DataTransfer-Regional-Bytes' THEN 'DTAZ'  -- Region 内（跨区）流量成本
-    WHEN line_item_usage_type like '%BoxUsage:%' THEN 'Compute'
-    WHEN line_item_usage_type like '%SpotUsage:%' THEN 'Compute'
+    WHEN line_item_usage_type like '%DataTransfer-Out-OBytes' THEN 'DT-Origin'
-    WHEN line_item_usage_type like '%EBS:%' THEN 'EBS'
+    WHEN line_item_usage_type like '%DataTransfer-Out-Bytes' THEN 'DTO'
     WHEN line_item_usage_type like '%NatGateway-Hours' THEN 'NatGateway-Hours'

+    WHEN line_item_usage_type like '%Requests%' THEN 'Requests'
+    WHEN line_item_usage_type like '%Bytes-OriginShield' THEN 'Bytes-OriginShield'
+    WHEN line_item_usage_type like '%Lambda-Edge-GB-Second' THEN 'Lambda-Edge-GB-Second'
+    WHEN line_item_usage_type like '%Lambda-Edge-Request' THEN 'Lambda-Edge-Request'
     ELSE line_item_usage_type
   END as usage_type,
   sum(line_item_blended_cost) as blended_cost,
 FROM "my_cur"
 where regexp_extract(line_item_usage_start_date, '^..........') >= '2021-12-27'